Oscan inscription from Pompeii. Photo by Jack Hase in the Museo Archiologioco Nazionale di Napoli.

 Gaius Quinctius Valgus, Son of Gaius, and Marcus Porcius, Son of Marcus, quinquennial duoviri (The Pompeiian equivalent of the two Roman consuls), for the sake of the colony's honour built the place of spectacles at their own expense and gave the place in perpetuity to the colonists.
 (Pompeii CIL X.852)

-1) This text contextualizes the space in a way that was 'Romanizing'; by publicly displaying the Roman originators and recipients of the space this text frames the whole amphitheatre as Roman.
+From this text, its place, and its context, we can start to see some ways in which writing functioned in the Roman colonial public.1) This text contextualizes the space in a way that was 'Romanizing'; by publicly displaying the Roman originators and recipients of the space this text frames the whole amphitheatre as Roman.

 2) By being an explicit statement of patronage, this text acts as a public contract between the patron aristocrats and the client colonists.
 The fact that this writing is displayed publicly is necessary for this function, as it creates a social paradigm of patronage in which readers could be aware of and act accordingly.
 This form of patronage, however, can also be seen as a form of colonialism that acted to normalize patron-client relationships for the native Pompeiians.
 This leads into...